The STAr Futures Programme

-At St Antony’s Catholic College, CEIAG starts in Year 7 when students begin thinking about their skills and abilities through their PHSE lessons.
-This continues throughout KS3 and then into KS4, along with more focused guidance supplemented by individualized independent support through our Connexions advisor.
+At St Antony’s, CEIAG starts in Year 7 when students begin thinking about their skills and abilities through their PHSE lessons.
+This continues throughout KS3 and then into KS4, along with more focused guidance supplemented by individualised independent support through our Connexions Advisor.

-In Year 9, students are also able to access the advice of the Connexions advisor, as well as information from Higher Education and Apprenticeship providers, as they begin to make their Option Choice decisions.
+In Year 9, students are also able to access the advice of the Connexions Advisor, as well as information from Further and Higher Education and Apprenticeship providers, as they begin to make their Option Choice decisions.
 The CEIAG at this stage will help students make sensible decisions about their KS4 subjects and to understand how they can lead into post-16 pathways.

 Throughout Year 10 and into Year 11, every student will be interviewed on an individual basis for bespoke CEIAG.
 Many students are able to access Connexions more than once if there is a need.

-Our Connexions officer is Grainne, who is in school every Wednesday.
-Connexions offer a drop-in service on this day – any student can pop in to see the Connexions officer during break or lunch times.
+Our Connexions Advisor is in school weekly.
+Connexions offer a drop-in service on their day in school, and any student can see the Connexions Advisor during break or lunch times.

 Colleges and other providers also visit the school for assemblies and Parents Evenings to discuss students’ further education possibilities.

-Please click on the following link to view the full Careers Programme for 2019-20:
+Please click on the following link to view the full Careers Programme:

 Our CEIAG policy can be found here:

-At St Antony’s Catholic College, we recognise that effective CEIAG within schools is a major contributory factor in raising aspirations, improving motivation and overcoming barriers to success.
+At St Antony’s, we recognise that effective CEIAG within schools is a major contributory factor in raising aspirations, improving motivation and overcoming barriers to success.